 Ocracoke definitely operates on “island time.”
 That saying might be a little cliché, but it holds true for Ocracoke.
 The rushing and hustling of normal life ceases when you’re a visitor on Ocracoke Island.
 The whole aura of the island and its people reminds you to slow down and enjoy life’s moments.

 The thing about Ocracoke is that it’s admittedly not for everyone.
-People who expect a high level of excitement—such as go-carts, amusement parks, shopping malls and flashy nightclubs – might not enjoy it here.
-Ocracoke is about simple activities – building a sand castle, crabbing from a dock, pedaling aimlessly on a bicycle, peeling your own shrimp…and actually having very little to do!
+People who expect a high level of excitement — such as go-carts, amusement parks, shopping malls and flashy nightclubs — might not enjoy it here.
+Ocracoke is about simple activities such as building a sand castle, crabbing from a dock, pedaling aimlessly on a bicycle, peeling your own shrimp…and actually having very little to do!

 The remoteness of the island contributes to its slower pace.
 You can’t get to Ocracoke by zipping over a bridge, like you do to the rest of the Outer Banks.
 To get here, you have to put in a little more effort on a ferry.
-Ferries depart from the southern tip of Hatteras Island and from the North Carolina mainland.
+Ferries depart from the southern tip of Hatteras Island and from the North Carolina mainland in Swan Quarter and Cedar Island.
 The ferry ride is an essential part of the Ocracoke experience.
-It takes about 40 minutes of just sitting and waiting to get across Hatteras Inlet to Ocracoke Island, and during that time you can just feel yourself slipping into that aforementioned “island time.”
+It takes about an hour of just sitting and waiting to get across Hatteras Inlet to Ocracoke Island, and during that time you can just feel yourself slipping into that aforementioned “island time.”
 From the mainland the ride is even longer – more than two hours.
 After staring into the water, feeding the sea gulls and having a short nap in the sun, you’ll be ready for Ocracoke.

 Located southwest of Hatteras Island, Ocracoke Island is only 16 miles long and anywhere from 3 miles to less than a half-mile wide.
 The north end of the island is part of the Cape Hatteras National Seashore and is undeveloped.
 When you get off the ferry from Hatteras, you drive past 13 miles of open dunes, maritime forest and marshland before you see the village.
 This is why you need a car on Ocracoke.
 Experienced cyclists could make the trip from the ferry to the village easily, however.

 Ocracoke’s beach has attracted increasing national attention as it worked its way up Dr. Beach’s acclaimed list of Best Beaches.
-In 2007, Ocracoke became America’s #1 Beach!
+It recently named in Coastal Living magazine’s Top 21 Beaches list.
 The wide, sandy beach is clean, and there are plenty of spots where, with a little effort, you can enjoy it undisturbed by others.
 The ocean reaches high temperatures of 85 F in the summer and can adopt the clear aquamarine hues of tropical waters when the conditions are right.
 Board sports, surf fishing, swimming, shelling, reading and napping are all popular beach pastimes.
 The 16 miles of oceanfront beach are part of the Cape Hatteras National Seashore and are free of development.
 Pets are welcome, but must be on a 6’ leash at all times.

-The 2014 annual permit, which costs $120 per vehicle, will be valid from the date of purchase through December 31, 2014.
-Weeklong permits, valid for 7 consecutive days, cost $50.
-Those who purchase a permit will be required to watch a 7-minute educational video at one of the park’s visitor centers.
+The 2016 annual permit for off-road vehicles (or ORV), which costs $120 per vehicle, will be valid from the date of purchase through December 31, 2016.
+Week-long permits, valid for 7 consecutive days, cost $50.
+Those who purchase a permit will be required to watch a seven-minute educational video at one of the park’s visitor centers.
 The ORV permit offices are open seven days a week, 8 a.m. to 4:30 p.m. year-round except Christmas Day.

 Permits can be obtained from any of the Seashore’s three permit offices located on: